It\^o Stochastic differentials: Introduction

 Naturally, one may wonder if an explicit definition of the differential has a consequence on the theory of It\^o calculus beyond just providing a sense of completeness.
 After all, the differential has been used \emph{implicitly} via the definition of It\^o integration.
 We demonstrate that our differential has applications which its integral counterpart cannot offer on its own.
 This is precisely because $d^p(X)_t$ has properties one should come to expect from a differential, one of which is that it must be defined locally in time.
 The It\^o integral, by its very nature, cannot be locally defined in time.
 Using a well-defined differential, we can now interpret SDEs at a single point in time, which we could not do using It\^o integration.
 Moreover, we define $d^p(X )_t$ intrinsically for $\mathbb{R}^n$-valued processes.
-This property and the former allow us to define It\^o SDEs on manifolds in a coordinate-free manner.
-Previously one could not do so directly and had to take alternative routes.
-It\^o himself formulated SDEs on manifolds using coordinate charts in \cite{ito1950}.
-Amongst the coordinate-free approaches we find the approach via Stratonovich calculus \cite{elworthy1982,hsu2002}, the It\^o bundle approach \cite{gliklikh2011}, the intrinsic $2$-jets approach \cite{armstrong2016coordinatefree} and the theory of second order tangent vectors and Schwartz morphisms \cite{emery1989,emery2007}.
-The connections between all these approaches can be found in Appendices A and B of \cite{armstrong2016coordinatefree}.

-We outline financial applications using the probabilistic and \lq forward-looking\rq\space perspective of our theory\footnote{In future research, we aim to give an infinitesimal interpretation to the Stratonovich differential.}.
+We outline financial applications using the probabilistic and \lq forward-looking\rq\space perspective of our theory.
 More precisely, we give a rigorous interpretation of continuous-time financial concepts at an moment in time.
 For instance, the value of a portfolio $\{\Pi_t\}_{t\geq 0}$ will be \lq instantaneously hedged\rq\space at time $t$ if and only if it has the same dynamics as the risk-free bank account at that time.
 Equivalently in the language of differentials, $\{\Pi_t\}_{t\geq 0}$ must satisfy $d\Pi_t = r\Pi_t dt$.
 It is important to understand that this statement requires the definition of a differential.
 Then we define the concept of an instantaneous portfolio in a complete market solely using invariants of the latter, without the need to explicitly mention assets.
 We show how this framework gives rise to infinitesimal market portfolio theory and prove a one-mutual fund theorem.